polrel-witter/live/README.md

 # Subscriptions
 Backend solid state subscriptions are maintained in `%live` and `%matcher` to keep `$record`s and peer `$status`es in sync between host and guests.

-There's also a local subscription maintained for frontend updates in each agent:
+There's also a local subscription maintained for frontend updates on the following paths:
-- %matcher: `/updates/`
+- %matcher: `/updates`
 - %live: `/updates`, `/errors`, and `/search`

 # Install